yjwong/pulseaudio/README.md

 Some of these patches are technically not required, but were included to avoid needing to resolve complicated merge conflicts.

+## Why?

+I was having trouble with my [Grado GW100](https://gradolabs.com/headphones/wireless/item/74-gw100), where the microphone volume was too low for the other party.

+An alternate solution was to replace PulseAudio with PipeWire entirely, but the official PipeWire package in Ubuntu 20.04 LTS is too old and I didn't want to go through the hassle of packaging a recent release.

 ## Installation

+**Important Note**: This may require a recent kernel (I use 5.12.5) for mSBC to work properly.
+See the comments in this [linked issue](https://gitlab.freedesktop.org/pulseaudio/pulseaudio/-/merge_requests/507).

 To add this PPA to your system, run the following: